kobigurk/zkhack-double-trouble/README.md

     C_a := PedersenCOMM(a; α)
          = sum_i (a_i * G_i) + α * H
-    where G_i and H are random group elements, and s is sampled randomly.
+    where G_i and H are random group elements, and α is sampled randomly.
                             --------- C_a ---------->

 Online phase for a given public vector `b` (can be repeated for different `b`s):